 The conditions for the validity of the central limit theorem are general enough, so that they are met in many practical situations.
 Some sets of conditions (e.g. Papoulis, 1990, p.
-215) with particular interest are the following: (a) the variables $\underline{x}i$ are independent identically distributed with finite third moment; (b) the variables $\underline{x}i$ are bounded from above and below with variance greater than zero; (c) the variables $x_i$ are independent with finite third moment and the variance of $\underline{z}n$ tends to infinity as n tends to infinity.
-The theorem has been extended for variables $x_i$ that are interdependent, but each one is effectively dependent on a finite number of other variables.
-Gnedenko and Kolmogorov (1949) proved an extended version of the theorem, according to which the sum of nstochastic variables with heavy tail distributions with tail index $\xi > 1/2$ , therefore having infinite variance, will tend to the co-called Lévy alpha-stable distribution, as $n \to \infty$ .
-If $\xi <$ 1/2, the standard central limit theorem holds, i.e., the sum converges to the Gaussian distribution, which is a special case of Lévy alpha-stable distribution.
+215) with particular interest are the following:

+- (a) the variables \underline{x}i are independent identically distributed with finite third moment; - (b) the variables \underline{x}i are bounded from above and below with nonzero variance; - (c) the variables \underline{x}i are independent with finite third moment and the variance of \underline{z}n tends to infinity as n tends to infinity.

+The theorem has been extended for variables \underline{x}i that are interdependent, but each one is effectively dependent on a finite number of other variables.
+Gnedenko and Kolmogorov (1949) proved an extended version of the theorem, according to which the sum of n stochastic variables with heavy tail distributions with tail index $\xi > 1/2$, therefore having infinite variance, will tend to the co-called Lévy alpha-stable distribution, as $n \to \infty$.
+If $\xi < 1/2$, the standard central limit theorem holds, i.e., the sum converges to the Gaussian distribution, which is a special case of Lévy alpha-stable distribution.
 In the field of hydroclimatic processes, the standard theorem suffices because we can justifiably assume that those processes have finite variance: an infinite variance would presuppose infinite energy to materialize, which is absurd.